Making your organisation neuroinclusive Neurodiversity at work

 They could share this in the way they feel most comfortable.
 For example, writing a blog post or presenting in a meeting.

-Senior employees acting as role models
+Senior workers acting as role models

 • promote an organisation-wide culture of inclusion and understanding